asciamanna/asciamanna.github.io/_drafts/the-code-quality-versus-speed-fallacy.md

 tags: ['']
 ---

-I often write about organizations that have software quality problems since I care very much about helping teams improve their code.
-There is a common problem that occurs in organizations with quality problems, the developers and even organizational leadership try to avoid any attempts at improving the code.
-From an outsider just coming in it may seem crazy that developers are working harder than they need to be working and slowly churning through features constantly frustrated by the codebase.
-However, through all this they don't want to try something different.
-Change is challenging for any organization and most people will think outsiders to the organization don't understand their challenges.
+I often find myself writing about organizations that have software quality problems.
+This is due to my passion for helping teams improve the way they work, and in doing so improving their code.
+It is not uncommon for organizations with quality problems to avoid attempts at improvement for a variety of reasons.
+From the perspective of someone just coming in to the organization it may seem crazy that developers are working harder than they need to just to slowly churn through features.
+These developers are constantly frustrated by the codebase.
+However, enduring this pain is more comfortable than trying something different.
+Change is challenging for any organization and most people will think outsiders or newcomers to the organization don't understand their challenges.
 They may think their professional abilities are being questioned if someone is recommending improvements to how they build software.

-While care certainly needs to be taken to introduce these types of changes into an organization one of the first defenses of organizations holding on to problematic code and development practices is what I call the __*Code Quality vs. Speed Fallacy*__.
-This is the incorrect belief that you can't care about both code quality and shipping code quickly.
+While care certainly needs to be taken to introduce these types of changes into an organization, one of the first defenses of organizations holding on to problematic code and development practices is what I call the __*Code Quality vs. Speed Fallacy*__.
+This is the absolutely incorrect belief that you can't care about both code quality and shipping code quickly.

 ## No Time for Improvement